Publish a Basic Website for Free using Cloudflare and Svelte

 cloudflare-04-create-a-page

-You will need to connect your Cloudflare page to the main branch.
+You must connect your Cloudflare page to the main branch.
 You will then need to add these configurations.

 cloudflare-05-create-a-page